dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 # Intro
 We are going to learn how to study structral variants(SV) in cattle genomes using long reads from Pacbio and Oxford nanpore.
-First, We are going to discover and phase  small variants, and SVs using state of the art tools.
+We are going to discover and phase  small variants, and SVs using state of the art tools.
 After that, We are going to calculate population allele frequencies using novel population genotyper tool(The Great Genotyper).
 Lastly, We are going to functionally annotate the variants to facilitatle studying the functional impact of the SVs.

+# Significance
+* Novel way of calculating Population AF without needing  databases like genomAD, and more accurate too.
+* Variants will be richly annotated with AF and functional impact making it perfect for studying functional impact of the SVs.
+* Workflow is benchmarked on cattle data and achiving accurcy of ~ 90%.
+* Workflow is implemented using snakemake to make it simpler to run it afterward with your data and tweak it as you want.

+# Terminology
+* haplotype-resolved assembly:
+* Structrual Variant: genome variation of more than 50bp, it can be insertion, deletion, inversion, duplication, or translocation.
+* Phasing variant
+* Population Allele frequency
+* Pacbio
+* Oxford
+* Snakemake
+* Variant calling
+* genotyping
+* Population genotyping

+# Data Description
-We chose sequencing datasets from  haplotype-resolved assembly project(PRJEB42335) of Nellore and Brown_Swiss cross for two reasons: First, We can create a gold standard benhcmark by calling the variants from the haplotype-resolved assemblies which is considered to be the accurate method Figure 1.
-Second, the sample was heavily sequenced using illumina, pacbio(HIFI), and oxford nanpore which allows us to compare the results of differnet metohds.
-Lastly, we  created a downsampled the data for the sake of the workshope.
-We are going to focus on chromsome 25 only, and we are going to calculate the AF in 30 samples(scalable to 4000 samples).
+We chose sequencing datasets from  haplotype-resolved assembly project(PRJEB42335) of Nellore and Brown_Swiss cross for two reasons:
+1. We can create a gold standard benhcmark by calling the variants from the haplotype-resolved assemblies which is considered to be the accurate method Figure 1.
+2. The sample was heavily sequenced using illumina, pacbio(HIFI), and oxford nanpore which allows us to compare the results of differnet metohds.

 |![compare](https://media.springernature.com/full/springer-static/image/art%3A10.1186%2Fs13059-019-1828-7/MediaObjects/13059_2019_1828_Fig2_HTML.png?as=webp)|
 |:--:|